senotype_editor

 The Senotype Editor offers two types of tools:

-1. a tool to navigate the Senotype library of senotype submissions.
+1. the Senotype Library Navigator a tool to view the Senotype library of senotype submissions

 2. tools to maintain senotype submissions